List of summaries, consolidations and regulations

 The Wills Act, 1996 sets out the rules that must be followed to make a will.

-In order to be valid, the person making the will must be over the age of 18 years, cohabitating in a spousal relationship, or a member of the armed forces in actual service.
+In order to be valid, the person making the will must be over the age of 18 years unless they are cohabitating in a spousal relationship or a member of the armed forces in actual service.
 The will must be in writing and signed by the person making it or by someone else at the person's request.
 The signature of the person making the will must be witnessed by two people who also sign the will.
 However, if the will is entirely in the person's handwriting, witnesses are not necessary.

 A will is revoked:

 A gift to a spouse in a will is revoked by divorce or termination of a spousal relationship of at least two years unless the will states otherwise.
-A gift in a will to a person's child, grandchild, brother or sister will go to the spouse or children of that family member if he or she dies before the person who made the will.
+A gift in a will to a person's child, grandchild, brother or sister will go to the spouse or children of that family member if he or she dies before the person who made the will, unless a contrary intention appears in the will.

 The Act contains detailed rules about interpreting wills and adopts a convention on the validity of international wills.